vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 }
 ```

 Metrics were completely reworked in version 2.
 Version 1 uses its own proprietary metric system, which is hierarchical.
 This does not work very well in the cloud with many application instances.
 Actuator version 2 uses an entirely new system for managing metrics.
-It is dimensional in nature and it is built on top of [Multimeter](https://micrometer.io/).
+It is dimensional in nature and it utilizes [Micrometer](https://micrometer.io/).

 > Micrometer provides a simple facade over the instrumentation clients for the most popular monitoring systems, allowing you to instrument your JVM-based application code without vendor lock-in.
 Think SLF4J, but for metrics.